All Episodes

 Well, how ridiculous.

-Who told them to say that?
+Who told him to say that?

-Anyhow, then he says, compounding the era.
+Anyhow, then he says, compounding the error, no, not 50 days, five days.

 I remember that.